changswap/changswap-document/hiring/become-a-chef/business-development-manager.md

 ### Your Responsibilities

-* Coordinate with partners to ensure a healthy Farm/Syrup Pool and IFO pipeline.
+* Coordinate with partners to ensure a healthy Farm/Brewery Pool and IFO pipeline.
-* Review and conduct due diligence on projects that apply for Farm/Syrup Pools and IFOs.
+* Review and conduct due diligence on projects that apply for Farm/Brewery Pools and IFOs.
 * Liaise with project teams to explore potential partnership opportunities.
-* Execute operational matters relating to PancakeSwap products.
+* Execute operational matters relating to ChangSwap products.
 * Implement best practices between the business development team & the wider team.
 * Review the latest developments in the crypto space and explore new business lines.